deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Yep.
 Want to see?"

 Jess laughed.
 "Oh, Gabe." she chided.
-"I think we'd at least better have a couple more dates before you show me how big your…" she paused, cheekily. "…*apartment* is."
+"I think we'd at least better have a couple more dates before you show me how big your..." she paused, cheekily. "...*apartment* is."

 "Whenever you want, wherever you want." he replied.